nikkrichko/nikkrichko1/readme.md

 * [Linkedin](https://www.linkedin.com/in/nikita-krychko-9bb14853/)

-I am an expert in stress testing.
+I am an expert in performance testing.

 I create performance tests and build processes for finding performance issues.
 I help companies to understand why their programs work slowly.
 I teach people to look for and prevent such kind of issues.